 Investment and demand climbing in the French Alps

-More often than not, property purchases within French ski resorts are for second-holiday homes and buyers are willing to pay a premium to live amongst France’s natural beauty.
+Often, property purchases within French ski resorts are for second-holiday homes and buyers are willing to pay a premium to live amongst France’s natural beauty.
 MGM stated that on average a two-bedroom property within a French ski resort goes for between €320,000 and €350,000, while for a 3-bedroom it’s €450,000 and upwards.

 Hallez confirmed that around 50-60% of property sales within French ski resorts are from French natives, however, the UK makes up 20% with the remaining buyers coming from Denmark, Belgium, Switzerland and Germany.